How To Fix Written Mistake On Car Title When Selling Your Car?

 Solution?

-If you discover that the vehicle you’re selling is still titled to the previous owner, this means that the title was never transferred to you.
+If you discover the vehicle you’re selling is still titled to the previous owner, the title was never transferred to you.
 Request that your local DMV fixes the problem.
-It is illegal to sell a vehicle that is registered in the name of someone else.
+It is illegal to sell a vehicle registered in someone else’s name.
 It is referred to as title jumping.

 Frequently Asked Question